 |

-roof were made from bits of fabric (cut from an old pair of jeans) with
+were made from bits of fabric (cut from an old pair of jeans) with Letraset

-it was going to be a fairly simple and easy model to construct, but it
+going to be a fairly simple and easy model to construct, but it took

-took a lot more effort than expected.
-It amazes me even more that the
+a lot more effort than expected.
+It amazes me even more that the model

 space of time for the episode — and they didn’t even have superglue. |